andremun/InstanceSpace/README.md

 This repository provides a set of MATLAB tools to carry out a complete Instance Space Analysis in an automated pipeline.
 It is also the computational engine that powers the Melbourne Algorithm Test Instance Library with Data Analytics ([MATILDA](http://matilda.unimelb.edu.au/matilda/)) web tools for online analysis.
 For further information on the Instance Space Analysis methodology can be found [here](http://matilda.unimelb.edu.au/matilda/our-methodology).

-DISCLAIMER: This repository contains research code.
-In occassions new features will be added that may crash.
-If you find issues, let us know ASAP through the contact methods described at the end of this document.
+**DISCLAIMER: This repository contains research code.
+In occassions new features will be added that may result in crashes.
+If you find issues, let us know ASAP through the contact methods described at the end of this document.**

 ## Installation Instructions